meghshukla/meghshukla.github.io/_posts/2020-09-30-dimensionality_reduction.md

 ---
-title: An Overview Of Popular Dimensionality Reduction Algorithms
+title: An Overview Of Dimensionality Reduction
-tags:
+tags: [Research, Dimensionality Reduction]
 style: fill
 color: success
 description: Some of the many applications of dimensionality reduction include visualization and representation learning.
 This article provides a quick overview of classical methods as well as recent methods such as t-SNE and UMAP.